antif4-com/antif4/content/_index.md

 ### Photo & File Backup

-Status: *In Planning*
+***Status***: *In Planning*

 Many of us take advantage of providers such as Apple or Google to store our photos.

-### Community
+### Community Spaces

-Status: *Our future vision*

-How is the company different?

-First, we do not directly charge for any of our services.
-These services are provided for free, as we are able to provide them.

-What is my storage quota?

-At antif4.com individual users do not have storage limits or quotas.
-You are free to use as much storage or bandwidth as you require.

-However, remember that storage is a community resource.
-When antif4.com runs out of storage, everybody runs out of storage.
+***Status***: *Future vision*

+In addition to foundational services like email, or photo, video, and file sharing, our ultimate goal is to creat the necessary functionality to allow people to create, curate, and engage in their own personal, diverse social network.

+We have plans on how we believe we will be able to get there.
+But are first focused on getting the foundational technology in place first, before movign on to our more ambitious plans.

+.